-The condition requested by Thames Water is unreasonable as: (i) It could potentially result in a development that cannot be occupied until undefined upgrades are made offsite to the surface water and waste water network that are wholly outside of the control of the applicant; and (ii) As set out above, with the mitigation measures in place, the proposed replacement building will have a lower discharge rate than the existing.
+The condition requested by Thames Water is unreasonable as it could potentially result in a development that cannot be occupied until undefined upgrades are made off-site to the surface water and waste water network that are wholly outside of the control of the applicant.
+Furthermore, the condition is not required to make the development acceptable as, as set out above, with the mitigation measures in place the proposed replacement building will have a 50% lower discharge rate than existing.